arturcarvalho/tutorial-1/README.md

 These features are common in most web apps.
 We wanted to see if there was something we could do to make developers' lives easier when it comes to adding them to a typical component.
 We think we've come up with something to help.
 We call them _Cells_.
 Cells provide a simpler and more declarative approach to data fetching.

-When you create a cell you export several specially named constants and then Hammer takes it from there.
+When you create a cell you export several specially named constants and then Redwood takes it from there.
 A typical cell may look something like:

 ```javascript
 import Post from "src/components/Post";